What TV channels can I get?

-Telly from BT (www.bt.com) uses a YouView box, so with its basic TV Starter package you’ll get all the free-to-air channels plus a few extras thrown in from BT, including BT Sport.
-Upgrading to TV Entertainment gets you more - including lots of entertainment and factual ones, as well as Eurosport.
+Telly from BT (www.bt.com) uses a YouView box, so with its basic Starter package you’ll get all the free-to-air channels plus a few extras thrown in from BT, including BT Sport.
+Upgrading to Entertainment gets you more - including lots of entertainment and factual ones, as well as Eurosport - and Max gives you the most channels of all.
 And if that’s not enough, you can subscribe to ‘Bolt-ons,’ which give you bundles of the kinds of channels that you want.
-There are Bolt-ons for kids, music, and HD channels, plus Sky Cinema, Sky Sports, and loads more.
+There are Bolt-ons for kids' TV, music, and HD channels, plus Sky Cinema, Sky Sports, and loads more.

 Sky TV channels

-Because it access satellites rather than cables, Sky (www.sky.com) has a lot more channels in its basic TV package than other providers - a massive 240.
+Because it uses satellites rather than cables, Sky (www.sky.com) has a lot more channels in its basic TV package than other providers - a massive 300 or so.
 That’s all the free-to-air satellite channels, plus Sky’s exclusive ones, including Sky 1 and Sky Atlantic.
-The Variety Bundle has even more channels, and the Family Bundle adds a load of HD ones on top of that.
+You can get even more on top of that by adding extra channel packs, like kids' TV and HD channels.
 And of course, you can add Sky Cinema and Sky Sports to any Sky TV package.

 Virgin Media TV channels

 TV packages from Virgin Media (www.virginmedia.com) gain more channels as they go up in size.
 The smallest, Player TV, has pretty much just Freeview channels, then Mix TV adds on some Sky ones, lots more entertainment, and some music, News, and a bit of sport.
-Fun TV throws in extra factual, kids, and music channels.
-The biggest of the lot, TV XL, has a ton of HD and a lot of Disney.
+The biggest of the lot, Full House, has around a whopping 240 channels.
 As well as all those, you can add premium channels - Sky Cinema, Sky Sports, international, or adult ones, for instance - to any package.

 TalkTalk TV channels